Nuka Utuaq has one of the best dog teams in Tasiilaq and he drives his sled every day in the winter season.

 In this way, there is not only one layer of ice on the fjord in the spring.
-At the bottom there is the winter’s metre-thick ice.
-Over this is a growing layer of meltwater and on top there is a thinner layer of new ice.
+At the bottom, there is the winter’s metre-thick ice.
+Laying over it is a growing layer of meltwater and on top of that, there is a thinner layer of new ice.
 This is the layer on which the fishermen walk, to get to their ice holes and on which the dog sleds drive, to get to the other side of the fjord where there is access to the hinterlands and onwards to e.g. the village of Tiniteqilaaq.

 Nuka Utuaq has a good feeling for the ice and he has driven almost daily until now.
 He would not expose himself or his dogs to any danger and he only drives out on the ice with tourists as long as it is safe.
 As he picks up the day’s passengers on the way down to the ice, he says he doesn’t think it will be long, before he has to stop.